unisave-cloud/docs/facets.md

 <a name="caller-property"></a>
 ## `Caller` property

 When you write a facet method, you often need to know, what player called the method (what player is logged in on the game client).
-For this reason you have the `this.Caller` property inherited from the `Facet` class:
+For this reason, you have the `this.Caller` property inherited from the `Facet` class:

 ```cs
 using System;